Adelin04/E-commerce.Net.React-backend.server/README.md

      - RESTful API
 - ReacJS for the frontend
 - Redux-Toolkit
-- PostgreSql for the database
+- MySql for the database
 - AWS S3 to serve images

 # Endpoints backend